Credit Card Interest Free Period: Explained

 Interest free period credit card meaning: How it really works

-To understand the interest free period of a credit card, it helps to understand the statement cycle.
+To understand how an interest-free period works, it helps to understand the credit card statement cycle.

 The statement cycle foundation

-• Lists all transactions made during that period⁴
+- Lists all transactions made during that cycle

-At the end of the statement period, your provider issues a statement showing:
+At the end of the statement period, the provider issues a statement showing:

 The payment window